jarmar/DATX02-15-29-report/Individual documents/Johan Larsson/Journal_Johan_Larsson_DATX02-15-29.md

 ###Week 3.

 Week has been spent mostly working on the planning report and reading.
 A workshop held friday was very helpful.
 Discussing the language and writing some stuff down felt like we got a proper start and something to do besides just reading/planning.

+###Week 4.

+Working on the planning report went ok and the finalized document looks nice.
+The second phase has started and it is exciting to be doing some actual writing beside the research.
+Work on PLT course takes some time when deadline is coming up but even though it takes away from the bachelors work a bit it still feels useful (since the subjects overlap quite a bit).